yiisoft/di/README.md

 $composite->attach($carContainer);
 $composite->attach($bikeContainer);

-// returns an instance of a `Car` class
+// Returns an instance of a `Car` class.
 $car = $composite->get(CarInterface::class);
-// returns an instance of a `Bike` class
+// Returns an instance of a `Bike` class.
 $bike = $composite->get(BikeInterface::class);
 ```